amiltonwong/CarND-Advanced-Lane-Lines/writeup_template.md

 The code for this pipeline is in `process_video.py`

 The following link shows the final video output for "project_video.mp4".
-My pipeline perform reasonably well on the entire project video .
+My pipeline performs reasonably well on the entire project video .
 The total processing time is around 230 seconds for this "project_video.mp4" (1261 frames).
 Thus, the average running time my pipeleine supports is: 1261/230 = 5.48 fps

 Here's the [link](https://youtu.be/mBHRAK3qlGI)